 Commenting on the technology implementation and meaningfulness from a vendor’s perspective, Grupp said that “ultimately, technology is about the use case.
 It is something tangible that comes out of the service spectrum of the legal department that needs to be faster, easier, cheaper, more accessible, and easier to use.
 It needs to be something that makes one problem easier.”

 Legal at a crossroads

 What stays as the key takeaway of the panel is that the legal function is bound to transform.
-Found between the increasing workload pressure and stagnant budgets, looking for legal tech solutions to help automate day-to-day operations and enable businesses at large to free up expert capacity for more strategic work, General Counsel and legal teams need to build business cases to demonstrate the business value and take the front seat in driving digital transformation forward.
+Found between the increasing workload pressure and stagnant budgets, looking for legal tech solutions to help automate day-to-day operations and enable businesses at large to free up expert capacity for more strategic work, General Counsel and legal teams need to build business cases to demonstrate the business value and take the front seat in driving digital transformation forward, using no-code platforms.

 Looking for ways to save time, increase capacity and provide faster services to internal clients?
 Get your free copy of our General Counsel’s Guide to No-Code and set the course of digital transformation in your organization, within the budget and no coding required.